fedeghe/searchHash/README.md

 ### then, in case, use it

-RegExp can be used also, for example the following call are valid:
+RegExp can be used also, for example the following calls are valid:

 ```
 var sh = require('searchHash'),